 Family and, in general, a connectedness to the community are important to these folk.

 This page was created in December, 2019.

-A group of researchers have identified five areas in the world that they named blue zones, where folk regularly live to a healthy, vibrant one hundred years old.
+A group of researchers have identified five areas in the world that they named blue zones, where folk regularly live to a strong, vibrant one-hundred years old.
 What did these people have in common, and how could you create that environment in your community?

-A plant-based diet, low in refined carbohydrates, they found has only a moderate caloric intake.
+The plant-based diet, which is low in refined carbohydrates, they found has only a moderate caloric intake.
 They eat whole grains, not the bread from the supermarket, white rice, or super number-one mealie meal; they are consequently not obese.

 Gardeners they found are less tense too, so there are mental as well as physical benefits.
 They have lower levels of cortisol, the stress hormone, when compared with those who sit inside and read a book, good though that is; what a pity that they did not include a third group who were watching TV.

-Joining a gardening club and buying selling produce at farmers’ markets and REKA becomes a social gathering and gives one a sense of connectedness.
+Join a gardening club and start buying and selling produce at farmers’ markets; many become a social gathering that give one a sense of connectedness.

-Family engagement, a healthy social circle and the empowerment of women came into the picture too.
-Blue Zone living is not only about good food and plenty of outdoor exercise.
+Family engagement, an active social circle and the empowerment of women came into the picture too.
+Blue zone living is not only about good food and plenty of outdoor exercise.